alkampfergit/personal-blog/codewrecks/content/post/general/git-related-videos.md

   - First Command: Hash Object.
 [YouTube Video](https://youtu.be/EVOTXpK95nk)
   - More on Hash Object and Cat-File command.
 [YouTube Video](https://youtu.be/5HkJwp5taO8)
   - First Commit [YouTube Video](https://youtu.be/oovI2CJnxdE)
+  - Second Commit and more on Git Add [YouTube Video](https://youtu.be/Ui1qW9ybY60)
 - GitHub
   - Perform Security Code Analysis in GitHub with CodeQL and GitHub actions.
 [YouTube Video](https://youtu.be/NjQ9covhknY)
   - How to setup a GitHub Action Workflow to run CodeQL analysis on your code.
 [YouTube Video](https://youtu.be/9xWW0BwopDk)